NaimaLabiba/AI_Dev_Methodology/diagramming-interface/db/app_methodology/bdd.md

   And multiple branches point to that outcome
   When the exporter generates nodes
-  Then only a single outcome node is created for "<name>" And all branches link to the same node
+  Then only a single outcome node is created for "<name>" And all branches link to that outcome

   Examples:
     | name             |